 Being Church: the formation of Christian Community, 2013.

-Please see below for Robin's report on a recent two month journey facilitating conferences and workshops in five Australian Dioceses.
-The material was based on the work he did as William Leech Fellow 2013-2015.
+Please see below for Robin's report on his 2016 two month journey, facilitating conferences and workshops in five Australian Dioceses.
 The paper was requested by the Australian Anglican Commission on Ministry.

 - PIONEERCHURCHES181116.docx (last modified: 23 November 2016)